 Impress your guests with these Waldorf cheese ball bites!
 A simple party snack idea that only takes 15 minutes to prepare and tastes like Waldorf salad!

 Ok, maybe not exactly like the Waldorf salad but pretty close!
-Walnuts, celery and apple are chopped into tiny pieces and mixed with cheese.
-Coated in some more walnuts and cheese and tadaaah!
+Walnuts, celery and apples are chopped into tiny pieces and mixed with cheese.
+Coated in some more walnuts and cheese.
 A delicious and easy appetizer recipe for your New Year’s party is ready!

 I cannot believe that this year has already come to an end!
 I mean, there still are a few days left but really… those few days seem like nothing.